publishpress/PublishPress-Blocks/src/readme.txt

 = 2.5.0 =
  * Rename plugin to "PublishPress Blocks"
  * Add: Support for javascript translations
- * Add: Complete Italian translation
+ * Add: More translation strings for Italian
- * Add: More translation strings for Spanish (es_ES)
+ * Add: More translation strings for Spanish (Spain)
  * Add: New admin design
+ * Fix: strings that are saved as static content

 = 2.4.7 =
  * Fix: Global columns visual guide